mucommander/mucommander/package/readme.txt

 - Added back the 'Go to forums' action that now points to the GitHub discussions page
 - Speed up collecting file-system roots when Windows network shares disconnect
 - Added an option to use system icons (if available) for Folders in Drive button
+- Sort criterion/column and sort order are presented on files tables when using a non-native look and feel on macOS

 Localization:
 - Korean translation updated.